 Resident Hall Director (RHD): Residence Hall Supervisor.
-The RHD is in charge of all of the RAs, and can help you with difficult situations that the RA isn’t able to help with
+The RHD is in charge of all of the RAs and can help you with difficult situations that the RA isn’t able to help with

 Example: “I think my roommate is stealing money and clothes from me, and I want to move to a different room.
 I think I will talk to my RHD.”

 Room and board: Housing and meals.
-“Room and board” is typically one of the costs universities will list in their annual estimated cost of attendance, in addition to tuition, fees, and textbooks and supplies.
+“Room and board” are typically one of the costs universities will list in their annual estimated cost of attendance, in addition to tuition, fees, and textbooks and supplies.